HL7/fhir-mCODE-ig/input/pagecontent/index.md

 * Under the [Fair Use doctrine](https://www.copyright.gov/fair-use/more-info.html), this IG provides examples illustrating mCODE's representation of cancer diagnoses and AJCC staging values for the purposes of technical implementation guidance to FHIR developers.

-* mCODE elements listed in this IG might vary from the list identified by ASCO in their recent survey.
-These elements are subject to change based on review from ASCO, CancerLinQ, and other reviewers from the oncology community.

-* The Data Dictionary includes a subset of must-support elements in the mCODE specification, intentionally omitting certain elements included in this implementation guide.
+* The Data Dictionary includes only the must-support elements in the mCODE specification, intentionally omitting certain elements included in this implementation guide.
 When there are differences between the Data Dictionary and content of the FHIR implementation guide, the profiles and value sets in the guide should be taken as the source of truth.

+****TO DO: REVIEW THIS****
 The metadata elements not included in the Data Dictionary are listed below:

     * Reference to the patient or subject
     * Time of the event and/or time of the record creation